 The starting dose in adults is usually 500 to 1,000 lipase units per kilogram of body weight with each meal, up to 2,500 lipase units per kg per meal, or 4,000 lipase units per gram of fat per day.

 Amounts greater than 2500 lipase units per kg per meal are prescribed only if medically necessary.

 Most adults take 1 or 2 capsules per meal.
-These enzymes are extracted from the glands of the pig pancreas and there is currently no alternative to the use of pork products.
+These enzymes are extracted from the glands of the pig pancreas, and there is currently no alternative to the use of pork products.

-However, it is important to know that for those who may have religious objections to the ingestion of pork products, religious organizations have given a special dispensation to allow these products to be a medicine.
+However, it is essential to know that for those who may have religious objections to the ingestion of pork products, religious organizations have given a special dispensation to allow these products to be a medicine.